 Contrary to cartoons and children’s media, turtles cannot leave their shells.

 There are an estimated 300 species of Testudines.
 Typically, the term “turtle” is used to describe species that are associated with fresh or salt water.
 “Tortoise” is used for species that are strictly confined to the land.
-The term “terrapin” is used for only one species, the Diamondback Terrapin, which is associated with brackish water.
+The term “terrapin” is used for only one species in our collection - the Diamondback Terrapin - which is associated with brackish water.